Vacuuming a Pool with a Sand Filter – Step by Step

 Waste

-You will only need to vacuum the pool on the waste setting when there is too much debris in your pool for the filter to be able to cope with.
+You will only need to vacuum the pool on the waste setting when there is too much debris for the filter to cope with.
 This includes dead algae (known as algae dust) if you have had an algae infestation that has been dealt with by shocking.

-When you vacuum on waste the water neither passes through the filter nor does it return to the pool.
-Instead it is sent out of the pool outlet pipe into your yard or wherever it is sent.
+When you vacuum on waste, the water neither passes through the filter nor returns to the pool.
+Instead, it is sent out of the pool outlet pipe into your yard or wherever it is sent.

 Read: How to vacuum to waste